bialasky/game-hub/README.md

 - Memory Card Matching
 - Typing Speed Test
-- [List other games as you add them]
+- [List other games as you add theme]

 ## 🚀 Getting Started